theNullP0inter/odinmcp/README.md

   - Offloads streaming responsibilities from the MCP server and Bifrost.
   - Uses [ZeroMQ](https://zeromq.org) for scalable, distributed deployment.

 ### OdinMCP

-- **Purpose:**
-  OdinMCP is a basic implementation of an MCP built on [FastAPI](https://fastapi.tiangolo.com) using the mcp Python library.
-It serves as the foundational control plane for managing interactions among microservices in Asgard.
+**OdinMCP** is the core Model Context Protocol (MCP) controller in Asgard, built with [FastAPI](https://fastapi.tiangolo.com) and the [modelcontextprotocol/python-sdk](https://github.com/modelcontextprotocol/python-sdk).
+It acts as the control plane for managing context delivery, event streaming, and coordination between microservices and LLMs.

-- **Key Features:**
-  - Provides a simple, out-of-the-box MCP setup.
+#### Key Responsibilities

-  - Facilitates context delivery between services and LLMs.
+- Central hub for context communication between services, LLMs, and clients.
-  - Will later be refactored and extracted into its own client library to further abstract MCP complexities and simplify integrations.
+- Provides endpoints for sending, receiving, and streaming context/messages.
+- Handles session management, message publication, and event broadcasting.
+- Integrates with authentication (Heimdall/Keycloak), API gateway (Bifrost/Kong), and Hermod/Pushpin for SSE streaming.
+- Coordinates with Odin Workers (Celery) and Redis for background processing and event queuing.

+## How It Works

+1. **Authentication:**
+   Requests are routed through Bifrost, which authenticates via Heimdall and passes user info to OdinMCP.
+2. **Session Management:**
+   OdinMCP manages per-session context using unique session IDs.
+3. **Messaging:**
+   Clients use endpoints like `/api/v1/{org_alias}/{session_id}/messages` and `/api/v1/{org_alias}/sse` to send/receive messages and stream events.
+4. **Streaming:**
+   Real-time events are published to Hermod (Pushpin) for efficient SSE delivery.
+5. **Workers:**
+   Heavy tasks are processed by Odin Workers (Celery) and results/events are returned via ZeroMQ  to Hermod.